Determining hyperbolic 3-manifolds by their surfaces: Notation and Preliminaries

 \begin{theorem} Let $M={\bf H}^3/\Gamma$ be a closed, orientable, hyperbolic 3--manifold.
 Then \begin{itemize} \item[(a)] $\mathrm{S}(M)\neq \emptyset$. \item[(b)] $\mathrm{S}_{vf}(M)\neq \emptyset$. \item[(c)] $\mathrm{S}_{vf}(M)$ contains infinitely many elements $F_\rho$ that are not commensurable and in particular have arbitrarily large genus. \end{itemize} \end{theorem}

-{\bf Proof:}~Given the preamble to the statement of the theorem, the only part that needs comment is (c).
+{\bf Proof:}~Given the preamble to the statement of the theorem, only (c) requires comment.
 By \cite{Ag1} there is a finite sheeted cover $M_0 \rightarrow M$ such that $b_1(M_0)\geq 2$ and $M_0$ is fibered.
 In particular, by \cite{T2}, $M_0$ is fibered in infinitely many different ways.
-Indeed, it follows from \cite{T2} that we can find fibered surfaces of arbitrarily large genus occuring as integral lattice points in the (open) cone over a top dimensional face of the Thurston norm ball.
-Since the degree of the cover $M_0\rightarrow M$ is finite and the fibers have arbitrarily large genus, projecting these fibers back to $M$ provides infinitely many incommensurable virtual fibers.
+Indeed, it follows from \cite{T2} that we can find fibered surfaces of arbitrarily large genus occurring as integral lattice points in the (open) cone over a top dimensional face of the Thurston norm ball.